-I thought it was time to mention a wonderful charity bike ride that Leigh is planning to undertake in September.
+I thought it was about time I mention a wonderful charity bike ride Leigh is planning to undertake in September.
 I’m so proud of him for taking this on but boy do I know about the training!!
 And the blimin’ leader board on the Strava site...
-It’s a very worthwhile cause so I try to listen intently "I'm on the leader board", "look who's cycled 150km", "I need to train more"...
+It’s a very worthwhile cause and I try to listen intently to phrases like "I'm on the leader board", "look who's cycled 150km", "I need to train more"...

 Cycling is a passion for both of us.
 I rekindled my love for it way back in 2006 when I took part in a London to Brighton charity event with some work friends.
 When I compare some of the hilly rides we do now it was an easy 60 miles.
 Although at the time I moaned ALOT, not only did I manage to fall off during the first 2 miles, it rained most of the day, for goodness sake!
 I regret now tearing up the picture in a fit of pique that the organisers sent afterwards of me riding up a hill soaking wet with a screwed up, make up free face.
 Vanity is one of my less attractive traits!